 Iris Zero: Mizushima Toru and Hijiri Shinozuka are best friends and confidants in each other.
 Even before Toru was involved with Sasamori, he established a bond with Hijiri after saving his friend.

 Kuroko No Basuke Loves this trope.
-Namely with Kuroko and his buddy; Kagami.
-Both on and off the court they have that "brother-esque" type of bonding.
+Namely with Kuroko and his buddy, Kagami.
+Though their heterosexuality has always been a topic of debate among fans.

 Sakamichi No Apollon Does it with Kaoru and Sentaro, albeit that there may be times where the two may argue.

 Rogue and Sting from Fairy Tail seem to be this.
 Their exact relationship hasn't been delved into, but they're at least significantly closer to one another than they are with anyone else in the human cast, in part because so far the only time they've been shown standing more than five feet from on another is when they've been required to split up for a tournament event.